3 Things No One Tells You About Getting a Literary Agent

 You'll also be limiting yourself to only that set of publishers.
 On rare occasions, big publishers will open up a small window of time when they accept submissions directly from writers.
 This is almost always in underrepresented groups, groups of people who are not typically published, but that's not very common and it's only for a month or two here and there.

 And even in that case, I think having an agent is a good idea just like having a lawyer in court is a good idea.
-An agent represents you and is a professional, and is likely to get you a better deal through negotiating with all of the major publishers in North America and in other English speaking countries as well.
+An agent represents you and is a professional, and is likely to get you a better deal through negotiating with all of the major publishers in North America and in other English-speaking countries as well.
 You're going to want to get a literary agent.

 For me, getting an agent was the hardest part of my entire writing career.
 I tell you this to say, this is the uphill part, this is the part that takes months, sometimes even years.